aolidias/PitchPerfect/README.md

-This is an application developed in which you can record your voice and reproduce by modifying it.
+This is an application designed to be able to record your voice and reproduce by modifying it.
 This app was developed in Swift 4.